-- 1. Navigate to the Object Lookup dialog box in OneStream.
-This dialog provides all the syntax needed to insert content into an extensible document.
+- Navigate to the Object Lookup dialog box in OneStream.
+This dialog box provides all the syntax needed to insert content into an extensible document.
 This icon can be found on the following pages under the Application tab:

-- Form Templates
+- · Form Templates

 - Books

 - · Cube Views

 - Workspaces

 - Data Management

 Once in the dialog box, select Extensible Document Settings.
-Expand Insert Content Using Document Variables and expand Excel Name Ranged.
+Expand Insert Content Using Document Variables and then expand Excel Name Ranged.
 Select the line of syntax and click Copy to Clipboard to copy the first string.

-- 3. In the Windows Application, under Tools, click Text Editor, begin with a blank or existing file in Text Editor. - 4.
-Click on the Insert Ribbon>Quick Parts> and select Field to insert your first string.
+- 3. In the Windows Application, under Tools, click Text Editor.
+Begin with a new or existing file in Text Editor. - 4.
+To inset your string, go to Insert>Quick Parts> Field.

-5. A Doc Variable Name and Arguments dialog box appears, highlight the placeholder text and paste the copied syntax.
-The string is "{XF}{Application}{File} {Documents/Public/ExtensibleDocs/ExcelFileName.xfDoc.xlsx}" displays in the field.
+5. A Doc Variable Name and Arguments dialog box appears.
+Highlight the placeholder text and paste the copied syntax.
+The string "{XF}{Application}{File} {Documents/Public/ExtensibleDocs/ExcelFileName.xfDoc.xlsx}" displays in the field.

 Optional: The "ExcelSheet=Sheet1" or "ExcelNamedRange=SampleNamedRange" arguments can be pasted in "Argument1" "Argument2" sections.

-NOTE: See Extensible Document Settings for more examples on these different item types.
+See Extensible DocumentSettings for more examples on these different item types.